 Photos via Confused Cats Against Feminism

-A few days ago, the Women Against Feminism Tumblr rose to national prominence.
+A little over a week ago, the Women Against Feminism Tumblr rose to national prominence.
 While the concept of posting selfies with hand-written signs to make a political statement is certainly not new, neither is this particular anti-feminist iteration.
 A similar effort had started over a year ago following the Duke University “Who Needs Feminism?”.